shrenikm/website_src/content/posts/2024-01-06-understanding-trajopt.md

 1. Linear constraints might feel warm and fuzzy, but can break the problem if we're not careful.
 Consider the scenario where we're optimizing for a scalar $\x$ with a constraint $\x \ge 100$.
 Let's say that our initial guess of $\x$ is 0.
 Given the fact that our trust region is small initially, this would lead to an infeasible QP as the linear constraint is violated at the first iteration itself.
 There's no way for the optimizer to deal with this due to the small trust region.
 This means that:
-    - We need to be careful about how we go about choosing the initial $\x_0$ in general
+    - We need to be careful about how we go about choosing the initial $\x$ in general
     - Starting the problem off with linear constraints violated could be a recipe for disaster

     We could do some numerical magic like introduce penalties and let the cost function drive $\x$ into the feasible space when this happens but it just complicates things unnecessarily.
-It's best to leave the complicated bits to decades of optimization research that are manifested through current day solvers.
-Most problems in robots usually have linear constraints that can be navigated around easily (such as goal state constraints, etc.)
+It's best to leave the complicated bits to decades of optimization research that we have access through current day solvers.
+Most problems in robotics usually have linear constraints that can be navigated around easily (such as goal state constraints, etc.)

 2. This one is more obvious, but we need to make sure to **drop** the solution when the cost function improvement ratio does not pass our acceptance threshold.
 Using the new $\xst$ in this case can lead to the problem being unable to find a way forward, even after reducing the trust region size as it might be impossible to backtrack from that position.